 May 28, 2019 - The latest release of Sensu Go, version 5.9.0, is now available for download.
 There are some exciting feature additions in this release, including the ability to log raw events to a file (licensed tier) and view event handlers in the web UI.
 See the upgrade guide to upgrade Sensu to version 5.9.0.
-If you're upgrading a Sensu cluster from 5.7.0 or earlier, see the instructions for upgrading a Sensu cluster from 5.7.0 or earlier to 5.8.0 or later.
+If you're upgrading a Sensu cluster from 5.7.0 or earlier, see the instructions for upgrading a Sensu cluster from 5.7.0 or earlier.